Credit counseling may be able to help you with more than just credit card debt.

-What Types of Debt Can I Consolidate?
+What Types of Debt Can’t be Consolidated?

-This basically means credit cards, store cards, gas cards and unsecured personal loans can be consolidated.
-Additionally, unpaid medical debts and even some payday loans can be consolidated on a debt management program.
-Keep in mind that part of the enrollment process for a debt management program involves your credit counseling team calling each creditor to get them to agree to your enrollment and accepting reduced payments at a lower interest rate.
+This basically means credit cards, store cards, gas cards and unsecured personal loans can all be consolidated.
+Additionally, unpaid medical debts and even some payday loans can be included, too.
+Keep in mind that part of the enrollment process for a debt management program involves the credit counseling team calling each creditor to get them to agree to your enrollment and accepting reduced payments at a lower interest rate.

 With debt collectors, things are a little different because that particular collector may not have a standing relationship with every credit counseling agency.
 Getting their signoff requires some negotiation, which is part of the service that certified credit counselors provide.
-They negotiate on your behalf to ensure companies agree to your enrollment so you can get started on the program and starting working your way out of debt.
+They negotiate on your behalf to ensure companies agree to your enrollment so you can get started on the program and work your way out of debt.